ibm-cloud-docs/solution-tutorials/coligo.hidden.md

 2. Copy the URL from the output above and open it in a browser to see an output as similar to this
    ```
-   Hello World!! from the frontend.
+   Congratulations!
+Your Frontend is working
-   Connection to the backend failed as there is no backend defined yet.
+   Oops!!
+Looks like the Connection to the backend is failing.
+Time to add a backend
    ```
 3. For secured browsing, you can also browse the application with `HTTPS`.